progrium/progrium.xyz/content/blog/2023/welcome-to-treehouse.md

 ### Built-in Backends

-"Bring your own backend" is a critical part of the design of this project, but Treehouse also needs to be usable by people that aren't willing to *build* their own backend.
+"Bring your own backend" is a critical part of the design of this project, but Treehouse also needs to be usable by people who prefer not to *build* their own backend.
 Our prototype release is planned to include a handful of built-in backends to get started with.

 Our preview demo is using a localStorage backend, which works for development and special use cases.
 Of course, we will have a simple local filesystem backend for desktop scenarios, similar to Obsidian.